 Oatmeal Cottage Cheese Pancakes

 Ingredients

-3. Milk: You can use any kind of milk you typically use to help thin the batter.
+• Milk: You can use any kind of milk you typically use.
 If you use regular milk, it does contribute some protein too!

-6. Vanilla extract + cinnamon: Vanilla and cinnamon will help flavor these delicious pancakes.
+• Vanilla extract: Vanilla adds a boost of flavor that’s essential in my opinion.
 This is my favorite vanilla extract to use.

 How to Make Oatmeal Cottage Cheese Pancakes

-Ingredients for oatmeal cottage cheese pancakes in a blender.
+All ingredients for oatmeal cottage cheese pancakes blended in a blender.

-Ingredients for oatmeal cottage cheese pancakes blended in a blender.
+Oatmeal cottage cheese pancakes cooking in a pan.

-1. Serve warm with your choice of pancake toppings like butter, maple syrup and fresh fruit.
+1. Serve.
+Serve with your favorite pancake toppings like butter, maple syrup or fresh berries.

 How to store

-You can also store pancakes in an airtight container for up to 4 days and reheat leftover pancakes in the microwave, toaster oven or air fryer.
-Prepping them ahead makes for an easy breakfast option for busy mornings!
+You can store leftovers in an airtight container for up to 4 days and reheat leftover pancakes in the microwave, toaster oven or air fryer.
+You can even freeze extras and have them on hand for busy mornings.

+Oatmeal Cottage Cheese Pancakes